Skip to content

 Open Cowork's job: choosing providers, models, branding, MCPs, skills, and permissions, then handing the resulting config to OpenCode at startup.
 Composition is config-driven and downstream-overridable.

-Sessions, threads & artifacts
+Sessions, project chats & artifacts

 Session

 An OpenCode-owned conversation between the user and one or more agents.
 Sessions stream events (tool calls, text deltas, approvals) that the desktop app projects into a renderer-safe view model.
+User-facing name: Chat.

-Sandbox thread
+Sandbox chat

 Artifact

-Agents, skills & tools
+Team, skills & tools

 Skill bundle